 Urban gardeners don’t have to worry much about deer nibbling on their prized roses.
-However, those of us in more rural or under developed areas are quite familiar with the issue.
-Deer are lovely to watch but not when they are stomping all over your vegetable garden or eating the tops off your bulbs before you ever get the chance to see a bloom.
+However, those of us in more rural or underdeveloped areas are quite familiar with the issue.
+Deer are lovely to watch but not when they are stomping all over your vegetable garden or eating the tops off of your bulbs before you ever get the chance to see a bloom.
 Creating a deer resistant garden is a must for any gardener who suffers from these grazing marauders.

 Deer Resistant Garden Ideas

 There are many borders and chemical deterrents to prevent deer in the landscape.
 The problem is that what works in one region may not work in another.
 Much of the reliability on such items depends upon how hungry and how adapted to humans deer are, and even the weather can be a factor.
 Planting deer-resistant plants may be a better bet than investing in odor, noise, or barrier deterrents.
 Some of the best tips on how to design a deer-resistant garden are available to you if you read on.